CameronWD/Restful-Motoracing-API/README.md

  ### 4. Acceptance Critera:

 - Given that I want to keep track of my results throughout the season of racing, I want to be able to see all of my results so then I can see how I have been performing.

+## Standups

+### 24/6/23
+1. Wrote out my ERD on pen and paper for ERD.
+Thought about user stories.
+2. Finding it hard to get started as I dont have an idea I love.
+3. I plan to start planning out the template of the README.md and revise some content
+4. That sometimes the best way to get inspiration is to force yourself to do some work.
+It might just comee to you.

+### 25/6/23
+1. Finished all that I could for the readme
+2. Finding it hard to start coding on a blank VSC page.
+But just need to get something down as its okay that it wont be perfect the first time.
+3. Complete the Models and app.py parts of my code.
+4. Just doing what I can do, really helps start some momentum on the assingment.

+### 26/6/23
+1. Finished with a solid base for the models of my API.
+2. Forgot a lot of the little things.
+Revised some of the inclass work to remind myself of ways to achieve certain things.
+3. Add all the blueprints, including cli commands and auth.
+4. That sometimes its not about knowing everything, but knowing how to access the information quickly.

+### 27/6/23
+1. Adding all the blueprints and did most of the cli commands and auth.
+2. Feeling quite confident at the moment.
+No real issues.
+Just a bit time poor at the moment.
+3. Go over code and try to abstract where I can and make more DRY.
+Add error handling too.
+4. Got a greater understanding of ways to use postman to test endpoints.

+### 28/6/23
+1. Made code much more dry.
+Tested endpoints with differnt permissions.
+2. Sometimes feel silly not using the skills I learnt in python last term to create utility functions.
+More that I forget to use those ideas until later on, and its frustrating not have remembered at the start.
+3. Sanitize and validate data for API.
+4. That I struggled a bit with the backend work when we started but am really enjoying it now.

+### 29/6/23
+1. Went over models ensuring sanitization and validation of data.
+2. I had an issue where I thought I added a nice utility function that would make my blueprints more dry but it caused a lot of headache to fix.
+3. Add error/response codes where they are needed.
+4. For me, it helps to use pen and paper to write down some interconnectedness to better visualise and understand it.
+### 30/6/23
+1. Added error/reponse codes to every return in the API.
+2. Can be tough to know which HTTP response is the right one.
+3. Finish the coding - Need to add comments to code too.
+4. There is more than one way to achieve something.

+### 1/6/23

+1. Finished coding.
+2. I have some errors that keep slipping through and am struggling to solve in a DRY way.
+3. Finish the readme and if I have time do study for the exam.
+4. Documentation takes a long time.

+## Trello Board